Prostate Cancer (cont.)

-Age: There is a strong correlation between increasing age and developing prostate cancer.
-The incidence of prostate cancer increases steadily from less than 1 in 100,000 for men 40 years of age to 1,146 per 100,000 in men 85 years of age.
+- Age: There is a strong correlation between increasing age and developing prostate cancer.
+The incidence of prostate cancer increases steadily as men grow older.
 The median age at diagnosis of prostate cancer is 70.5 years of age.
-More than 80% of prostate cancers are diagnosed in men older than 65 years of age.
-Autopsy records indicate that 70% of men older than 90 years of age have at least one region of cancer in their prostate.
+Most prostate cancers are diagnosed in men older than 65 years of age.
+Autopsy records indicate that a majority of men older than 90 years of age have at least one region of cancer in their prostate.

 Factors not associated with prostate cancer:

 - Benign prostatic hyperplasia (BPH): Prostate cancer does not appear to be related to benign prostatic hypertrophy (BPH); however, BPH increases the risk of a high PSA, which may lead incidentally to a diagnosis of disease.

 - Vasectomy: Vasectomy is not a risk factor for prostate cancer.

 - Sexual activity: There is no proven link between frequency of sexual activity and prostate cancer risk.

 Medically Reviewed by a Doctor on 11/21/2017